 - 8.2.1 Airwave is an advanced digital trunked radio system for public Service organisations in England, Scotland and Wales.
 A key feature of the service is the built-in encryption, which prevents scanning by unauthorised persons. - 8.2.2 The technology used by Airwave is similar to that used in cellular telephone systems and is less constrained by geographical location than the previous system.
-Talk groups can be enabled locally, regionally or even Nationally where a need exists. - 8.2.3 Currently Essex Police use Airwave as its communication system.
-Essex Ambulance Service and Essex County Council and Local Authority Emergency Planners are switching to Airwave in 2006.
-The Military currently use Airwave.
+Talk groups can be enabled locally, regionally or even nationally where a need exists. - 8.2.3 Currently Essex Police, East of England Ambulance Service, Essex County Council and Local Authority Emergency Planners use Airwave as their communication system.
+The Military also currently use Airwave.
 This will enable compatible communication between services during an incident.